 What if you have a pacemaker?

 The TSA states on its website that “You should not be screened by a walk-through metal detector if you have an internal medical device such as a pacemaker.
-Consult with your physician prior to flying.”
-Obviously, you should also inform the security agent.
+Consult with your physician before flying.”
+You should also inform the security agent.

 You can also use the TSA Cares service, as stated in the TSA’s reply below, by calling 855-787-2227 to ask any specific questions and get advice when flying with a medical implant.